oronymzy/tips/docs/usngGit.md

 If the above content is omitted, the rest is licensed **no rights reserved: [CC0 1.0](https://creativecommons.org/publicdomain/zero/1.0/).**

 ## prior work
-- Amending the most recent commit message before pushing it to a remote repository was introduced to me by [an answer on Stack Overflow](https://stackoverflow.com/questions/179123/how-to-modify-existing-unpushed-commits/179147#179147).
-- Detecting changes was introduced to me by [an answer on Stack Overflow by Christoffer Hammarström](https://stackoverflow.com/questions/3882838/whats-an-easy-way-to-detect-modified-files-in-a-git-workspace/3882880#3882880).
-- Setting the email and user name was introduced to me by [a page on git-scm.com](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup#_your_identity).
 - The `-n` or `--dry-run` Git option was introduced to me by [an answer on Stack Overflow by YSC](https://stackoverflow.com/questions/40926945/how-to-know-what-differences-that-git-push-is-going-to-push/40927917#40927917).
+- The amending of the most recent commit message before pushing it to a remote repository was introduced to me by [an answer on Stack Overflow](https://stackoverflow.com/questions/179123/how-to-modify-existing-unpushed-commits/179147#179147).
-- The connection of a local repository with a remote repository on GitHub was introduced to me by the default repository instructions on [GitHub](https://github.com/), and further explained in [“A step-by-step guide to Git”](https://opensource.com/article/18/1/step-step-guide-git) by Kedar Vijay Kulkarn on Opensource.com.
+- The conntecting of a local repository with a remote repository on GitHub was introduced to me by the default repository instructions on [GitHub](https://github.com/), and further explained in [“A step-by-step guide to Git”](https://opensource.com/article/18/1/step-step-guide-git) by Kedar Vijay Kulkarn on Opensource.com.
+- The creating of a maximally-compressed zip archive of the local repository was introduced to me by [a comment on GitHub by scofield-ua](https://gist.github.com/kristofferh/1442717#gistcomment-2345577) and [a page on git-scm.com](https://git-scm.com/docs/git-archive).
-- The explanation of how to list files in Git was introduced to me by [an answer on Stack Overflow by karlphillip](https://stackoverflow.com/questions/8533202/list-files-in-local-git-repo/8533413#8533413).
+- The detecting of changes was introduced to me by [an answer on Stack Overflow by Christoffer Hammarström](https://stackoverflow.com/questions/3882838/whats-an-easy-way-to-detect-modified-files-in-a-git-workspace/3882880#3882880).
 - The importance of starting a repository with a `README.md`, `LICENSE.md`, and `.gitignore` file was introduced to me by the default repository instructions on [GitHub](https://github.com/).
+- The listing of files in Git was introduced to me by [an answer on Stack Overflow by karlphillip](https://stackoverflow.com/questions/8533202/list-files-in-local-git-repo/8533413#8533413).
 - The recommendation to write single-line Git commit messages using [imperative mood](https://en.wikipedia.org/wiki/Imperative_mood), to start them with a capital letter, and to end them without a period was introduced to me by [a page on the GitHub Erlang/OTP wiki](https://github.com/erlang/otp/wiki/writing-good-commit-messages).
+- The setting of email and user name was introduced to me by [a page on git-scm.com](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup#_your_identity).

 [^usngGit1]: https://github.com/erlang/otp/wiki/writing-good-commit-messages